TreeDGS: Aerial Gaussian Splatting for Distant DBH Measurement: Materials

-\paragraph{UAV LiDAR} We acquired UAV laser scanning (ULS) data with an Inertial Labs RESEPI payload integrating a Hesai XT-32 LiDAR.
-The XT-32 is a 360\(^\circ\) mid-range scanner with a 0.05--120\,m ranging capability and up to 640k\,pts/s in single-return mode, with typical range precision of 0.5\,cm (1$\sigma$) and ranging accuracy of $\pm$1\,cm \cite{HesaiXT32Spec,InertialLabsRESEPIXT32}.
-Figure~\ref{fig:Lidar-capture}(b) summarizes the LiDAR flight paths.
-The LiDAR survey used dense, back-and-forth flight lines (a lawnmower grid) to provide uniform coverage and reduce directional bias in canopy and stem observations.
-Flights were flown at $\approx $50 m above ground level, yielding point density of $\approx $1,407\,pts/m$^{2}$.
-The resulting georeferenced point clouds serve as a baseline geometry source for trunk isolation and DBH fitting.
+\textbf{{UAV LiDAR.}} We acquired UAV laser scanning (ULS) data with an Inertial Labs RESEPI payload (Inertial Labs, Inc., Paeonian Springs, VA, USA) integrating a Hesai XT-32 LiDAR (Hesai Technology, Shanghai, China).
+The XT-32 is a 360\(^\circ\) mid-range scanner with a 0.05--120\,m ranging capability and up to 640k\,pts/s in single-return mode, with~a typical range precision of 0.5\,cm (1$\sigma$) and a ranging accuracy of $\pm$1\,cm~\cite{HesaiXT32Spec,InertialLabsRESEPIXT32}.
+Figure~\ref{fig:Lidar-capture}b summarizes the LiDAR flight paths.
+The~LiDAR survey used dense, back-and-forth flight lines (a lawnmower grid) to provide uniform coverage and reduce directional bias in canopy and stem observations.
+We flew the UAV at ~50 m above ground level, yielding a point density of {$\approx 1407$ pts/m$^{2}$.}

-\paragraph{Manual field-to-reconstruction association.} Across all plots, we measured 458 stems in the field.
-We manually paired 210 pine stems (the target species in this study) with reconstructed trunk instances; Table~\ref{tab:plot_summary} reports per-plot pine stem counts and DBH distribution statistics.
+The~resulting georeferenced point clouds serve as a baseline geometry source for trunk isolation and DBH~fitting.